Will Law Schools Hold Having More Than One LSAT Score Against You?

 Now, you can take the LSAT as many times as you want.
 But that doesn’t mean that you should.
 It starts to look not-so-good if you take the LSAT again and again and again.
 So what does that mean for whether you should take or retake the LSAT?

 If you’ve already taken the LSAT, the pressure is on a little more.
 If you’re going to retake, you should be confident you’re in position to score higher.
-It doesn’t have to be that much higher; even small differences in score can make a big difference in admissions.
-But don’t just keep trying if you’re your practice test scores (the best prediction of your real score) aren’t substantially changing first.
+It doesn’t have to be that much higher; even small differences in score can make a big difference in law school admissions.
+But don’t just keep trying if your test scores on practice exams (the best prediction of your real score) aren’t substantially changing first.

-What if you’ve already taken the LSAT “too many” times?
-Should you take it again?
 The answer, perhaps surprisingly, is that if you really think you can improve your score, yes, you should.
-The advantage of having your highest score be higher outweighs the disadvantage of yet another score on your record.
+The advantage of having your highest score be higher outweighs the disadvantage of yet another test score on your record.

 Don’t believe me?
 That’s fair … I’m just an LSAT instructor who’s never gone to law school or worked in law school admissions.
 But if you’re in this situation, check out this detailed post by veteran admissions consultant Mike Spivey.
-It covers a lot of what we’ve discussed, plus some stuff about the role of an addendum in your application if you have tons and tons of LSAT scores.
+It covers a lot of what we’ve discussed, plus some stuff about the role of an addendum in your law school application if you have multiple LSAT scores.

 All in all, LSAT redemption is possible.
 You can always take the LSAT again, and if you do better you can know that it will matter and you’ll be judged mostly by your best.